daisukeoto/parallel-kmeans-clustering/README.md

 This project implements **KMeans clustering** in three versions:
 🟢 Serial (C), 🟡 OpenMP (multi-threaded CPU), 🔵 CUDA (GPU).
-Designed for **high-performance computing coursework (CSCI 5451 @ UMN)** and extended for benchmarking and visualization.
+Designed for **high-performance computing** and extended for benchmarking and visualization.

 ---